QifHE/3D-Point-Cloud-Rendering-with-Mitsuba/README.md

 ```
 ### Point Cloud File Directary Stucture

-If you want to only process the **selected categories**, the code will assume that your Point Cloud File Directary Stucture look similar to this:
+If you want to only process the **selected categories**, the code will assume that your Point Cloud File Directary Stucture looks similar to this:
 ```
 Dataset Root
 └───airplane